PHP has an exception model similar to that of other programming

 finally

-In PHP 5.5 and later, a finally
+In PHP 5.5 and later, a finally block may also be specified after or

-blocks.
-Code within the finally
+instead of catch blocks.
+Code within the finally block will always be

-blocks, regardless of whether an
+executed after the try and catch blocks, regardless of whether an

 exception has been thrown, and before normal execution resumes.

-One notable interaction is between the finally
+One notable interaction is between the finally block and a return statement.

-statement is encountered inside either the try
+If a return statement is encountered inside either the try or the catch blocks,

-evaluated when encountered, but the result will be returned after the finally
+evaluated when encountered, but the result will be returned after the finally block

 is executed.
-Additionally, if the finally
+Additionally, if the finally block also contains a return statement,

-the value from the finally
+the value from the finally block is returned.

 Note: